 The progression of the player to search an available stream is described with the help of the diagram below:

 When looking for a stream, VIDIZMO player searches for nodes that are associated with the IP that is falling within the player's Subnet.
 The player intelligently selects the node based upon the IP Subnet that maps to the nearest node in the ECDN.
 If it does not find any such node, it traverses upwards to the node until that Subnet is found.
 In this way, the player relies upon the location hierarchy as it is the location that is the point of reference for the player to identify Subnets.

-In the same way, the diagram above also shows how the Edge Nodes can be implemented in an hierarchy for the player to fallback upon if a local Edge Node is not found.
+In the same way, the diagram above also shows how the Edge Nodes can be implemented in a hierarchy for the player to fall back upon if a local Edge Node is not found.
 The benefits of having multiple Edge Nodes on a location is that they can provide load balancing and the cater to multiple Subnets.
 In this scenario, the physical location remains the same and multiple Edge appliances are deployed.

-In the example as shown by the diagram above, the Edge Servers are setup by three locations, having different Subnets, as well as on a nodes in an hierarchy:
+In the example as shown in the diagram above, the Edge Servers are set up by three locations, having different Subnets, as well as on a node in a hierarchy: